Sidney Kargbo

 Sidney Kargbo (born 1 July 1986 in Freetown) is a Sierra Leonean international footballer who last played for Azerbaijani side Kapaz PFC.
 He is the younger brother of the Sierra Leone national football team captain Ibrahim Kargbo.

 Early life

 Kargbo was born and raised in the east end of Freetown, Sierra Leone to Temne parents.

 Career

 He began his football career with East End Lions in the Sierra Leone National Premier League.
-Kargbo is commonly known in Sierra Leone by his nickname Pablo Cham, his former teams are Sierra Rangers, Sporting Charleroi in 2003-2004 sydney was voted best youth player by the sporting charleroi fans and joined 2005 to FC Brussels after 42 games in two year was released from FC Brussels.
-In November 2008 signed for FC Inter Turku played only one Liigacup match and joined than two months later to K.V.
+Kargbo is commonly known in Sierra Leone by his nickname Pablo Cham.
+His former teams are Sierra Rangers, Sporting Charleroi.
+In 2003-2004, Sydney was voted best youth player by the sporting Charleroi fans and joined 2005 to FC Brussels after 42 games in two year was released from FC Brussels.
+In November 2008, he signed for FC Inter Turku played only one Liigacup match and joined than two months later to K.V.
 Red Star Waasland.

 Position

 He is a central defender/defensive midfielder.